 Peter: We've been burnt a few times building our platforms, so why not save them the pain!
 Recognising that most mapping platforms lack the depth and utility needed for immersive enterprise experiences, we wanted to develop a solution for location-based businesses that are easily integrated into their environments, quick to adapt, and feature-rich, while requiring minimal coding.

-We've now seen this approach prove beneficial for Cedar Fair.
+We've now seen this approach prove beneficial for Six Flags.
 MapLayr's unique structure separates functional and design layers, enabling customised visual storytelling without compromising functionality to ensure maps are useful and engaging for guests.

 Jim: It's been amazing to see how the illustrators work.
 These people have never walked through our park, but when I'm onsite and looking at one of our buildings on the map, it's perfect.
 Even down to the dormers and engravings.
 I'm scratching my head thinking about how your team saw that level of detail.